hakku276/simple-data-pipeline/README.md

 # README

 This is a simple project that loads Categories and Documents from a Content Management system and stores them into a structured database.
+Main Application Entrypoint: [https://github.com/hakku276/simple-data-pipeline/blob/master/src/main/java/com/example/datapipe/PipelineRunner.java](PipelineRunner)

 ## Configurable Parameters
 The following parameters can be configured depending upon the system / environment: